GPHA warns employees against substance abuse | Ghana News Agency

 “We will be fishing those people out and dealing with them; substance abuse has a ripple effect of absenteeism as it triggers hypertension, among other things,” she added.

-She charged the security department of the company to ensure that themselves, employees, and stakeholders intoxicated with alcohol and drugs should not be allowed to enter the port, adding that such persons were dangerous to themselves and others.
+She charged the security department of the company to ensure that employees including themselves, and stakeholders intoxicated with alcohol and drugs should not be allowed to enter the port, adding that such persons were dangerous to themselves and others.

-Dr Vitus Victor Anaab-Bisi, General Manager of health Service at the GPHA, said that random checks for alcohol and substance abuse would be carried out on employees to ensure compliance with the zero-tolerance policy for substance abuse.
+Dr Vitus Victor Anaab-Bisi, the General Manager of Health Service at the GPHA, said that random checks for alcohol and substance abuse would be carried out on employees to ensure compliance with the zero-tolerance policy for substance abuse.

 Meanwhile, the GPHA safety handbook, a copy of which is available to the Ghana News Agency (GNA), states that an employee and another interested party would be considered unfit for work if subjected to alcohol testing and found to have a Blood Alcohol Calculator (BAC) above 0.10 mg or 1000 ml or its equivalent BAC of 0.02 per cent.